age-series/eln2-web/docs/development.md

 ## Phases

-Just a FYI, these will all be copied sooner or later to GitHub ~~issues~~ Kanban boards, so that it's easier to track progress.
+Just a FYI, these will all be copied sooner or later to GitHub Kanban boards, so that it's easier to track progress.
 There will be a proper set of milestones for this on each of the relevant repositories.

 ## Phase 1: Modding Integration [DONE]